Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette vs. Texas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's game at Fiserv Forum has the No. 8 Marquette Golden Eagles (6-2) taking on the No. 12 Texas Longhorns (6-1) at 8:00 PM ET on December 6.
-Our computer prediction projects a 78-69 victory for Marquette, who are favored by our model.
+Wednesday's game at Fiserv Forum has the No. 8 Marquette Golden Eagles (6-2) going head to head against the No. 12 Texas Longhorns (6-1) at 8:00 PM ET on December 6.
+Our computer prediction projects a 78-69 win for Marquette, who are favored by our model.

-According to our computer prediction, Marquette projects to cover the 7.5-point spread in its matchup versus Texas.
-The over/under is currently listed at 147.5, and the two teams are projected to fall short of that total.
+According to our computer prediction, Marquette is a good bet to cover the point spread, which currently sits at 8.5.
+The two teams are projected to go under the 150.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!